 Many LG G4 owners have been experiencing problems with poor battery life.
 The battery may be draining much faster than expected, or perhaps it’s draining when not in use.
 There are lots of potential reasons for this and lots of things you can try doing to improve it.

 - You have the option of swapping the battery in the LG G4, so you could always consider buying a spare and carrying it with you.
-You can buy an official LG G4 battery for around $40.
+You can for around $40.